cfahlgren1/MyWait/mywait-worker/README.md

-# Detectify 🔎
+# MyWait Worker 🎟️

 **Author:** Caleb Fahlgren
 **Hackathon:** a project for [Texas A&M Hacks](https://tamuhack2021.devpost.com/)

-Detectify Worker is a VPS with an Apache Kafka container and a Node.js worker
+MyWait Worker is a VPS with an Apache Kafka container and a Node.js worker

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)